GPegel/Ansible-ZABBIX-SS/README.md

 # Ansible-ZABBIX-SS
-Ansible Playbook for creating Zabbix on Single Server
+Ansible Playbook for creating a Zabbix Server on a Single Server